paldepind/smart-comment/README.md

 ## Installation

-Put `smart-comment.el` somewhere in you load path.
+Install from MELPA or put `smart-comment.el` somewhere in you load path.

 ```lisp
 (add-to-list 'load-path "~/emacs.d")